 4: A NATO commander confirmed that ISIS is using the Syrian refugee crisis to ‘mask the movement’ of terrorists infiltrating Europe and the United States.

-5: Syrian President Assad tells Yahoo News some refugees are ‘definitely’ terrorists
+5: Syrian President Assad told Yahoo News some refugees are ‘definitely’ terrorists

 6: America has suffered a terror attack every year under Obama on its soil including the Boston Marathon attack which was from the hands of refugee brothers.
 This stat does not include nearly 20 thwarted attacks just during President Obama's presidency alone.

 7: Like President Trump, then President Obama also blocked all refugees from a specific country (Iraq) back in 2011.